After an accident, you may need an attorney to help you get the money you deserve.

 Prior to meeting with an attorney, take some time to learn a little about personal injury law in your state.
 For example, most personal injury attorneys will not take a car accident case which solely resulted in property damage.

 Don’t sign a retainer agreement without making sure you understand the fee structure.
 We’ve all heard personal injury attorneys say, “I get nothing unless you win.”
 This means they work on a contingency basis.
-While that my be true, make sure you understand what they get in the even that you do win.
+While that may be true, make sure you understand what they get in the event that you do win.

 In California, an accident attorney will typically take somewhere between 25% – 40%.
 However, many attorneys will also require that you pay for any fees incurred throughout the process.
 Your attorney will charge these fees on top of the percentage.
 What you’ll want to know is exactly what these fees include.
 For example, it might include the cost for experts, private investigators, and depositions.